 When I think of my favorite Upscale Drinks, I always envision James Bond sitting in some exotic bar dressed in a tuxedo and sipping a martini, shaken and not stirred of course, while sitting next to a beautiful bombshell.

 I’ve tried to include some classy drinks, my personal favorites, and a little something for everyone.
-So whether you like vodka or gin, or beer and wine.
+So whether you like a smooth vodka or gin, or beer and wine.
 I think you’ll you’ll find something that you can enjoy while looking great at the same time.
 In fact, it’s the name of this website.
 So take my list seriously 😉

 This drink will always be the epitome of an “Upscale Drink”.
 It’s timeless and will always look great in your hand whether you’re wearing a $5,000 tuxedo or a faded pair of jeans and a t-shirt.
 It’s a classy drink at it’s finest and for me, it will always be the number one upscale drink.

 A “real” martini is made with gin and a hint of vermouth.
 Basically the martini is simply a socially acceptable shot of gin.
 It just looks a lot better than gin in a shot glass.